The Constitution of Trinity Memorial United Church

 · *Board of Trustees

-The UCW is an important ministry in the life of the church.
+The United Church Women (UCW) is an important ministry in the life of the church.
 It has its own governing structure that is relatively independent of the Board, yet would still be expected to operate within the overall mission and core values of the Congregation.

-The Constitution may be amended through motion of the Congregation and confirmation by Fraser Presbytery.
+The Constitution may be amended through a motion of the Congregation and confirmation by Fraser Presbytery.

-The Appendix may be amended by motion of the Church Board or by a Congregational meeting.
+The Appendix may be amended by a motion of the Church Board or by a Congregational meeting.

 Chair of Board

-Chair of Board will prayerfully provide leadership according to the mission of Trinity Memorial United Church.
+Chair of the Board will prayerfully provide leadership according to the mission of Trinity Memorial United Church.
 Seeks to preserve order and decorum essential to calm deliberation.
-Insures effective use of time with fair and equitable processes to lead to final conclusions.
+Ensures effective use of time with fair and equitable processes to lead to final conclusions.

 b) Prepares agenda in consultation with the Secretary of the Board